damonallison/notes/apple/apple.md

 # allows you to switch between different versions of Xcode tools or to update
 # the path to Xcode tools if the directory has been moved.
 #
-# You can also use xcode-select to automatically install development tools.

 # ---
 # Set the command line tools to use those found in /Applications/Xcode.app

 $ sudo xcode-select --switch /Applications/Xcode.app

 # ---

-# ---
+#
 # Install the command line developer tools.
 # Command line tools are installed to /Library/Developer/CommandLineTools

-# xcode-select --install
+$ sudo xcode-select --install

 # ---
 #
-# Uses the Xcode development environment to execute the given command.
+# xcrun ses the Xcode development environment to find and execute the given

-# xcrun runs or locates development tools.
+# command.
+#
 $ xcrun [-v] --find <tool name>
 ```

 ## appledoc ##